docsforadobe/after-effects-scripting-guide/docs/general/application.rst

 **Description**

 When false (the default), rendering proceeds as normal.
-Set to true to disable rendering as if Caps Lock were enabled.
+Set to true to disable rendering as if Caps Lock were turned on.

 **Type**